by Jack Newman, MD, FRCPC

 - may cause no change in appearance of the mother's nipples or areolas, though there may be redness, or some scaling, or the skin of the areola may be smooth and shiny.

-- not uncommonly will begin after a period of pain free nursing.
+- not uncommonly will begin after a period of pain-free nursing.
 This characteristic alone is reason enough to try treatment for Candida.
-However, milk blisters on the nipple also may cause nipple pain after a period of pain free nursing as may eczema or other skin condition.
+However, milk blisters on the nipple also may cause nipple pain after a period of pain-free nursing as may eczema or other skin conditions.

 - may be associated with recent use of antibiotics by the baby or mother, but not necessarily.